 Banstead Prep School, Banstead

-Banstead Prep is not a huge school numbers-wise – around 230 students in total – but there’s room to grow.
+Banstead Prep is not a huge school numbers-wise – around 240 students in total – but there’s room to grow.
 Class sizes are a maximum of 20 in the Prep and 18 in the Pre-prep, although the reality is that most are between 14 and 16.
 Greenacre was a through-school for girls aged 3-18, and the site is pretty big.
-Currently it’s a two-form entry, but the plan is to take that to three-form, although the emphasis is on slow organic growth.
+Currently it’s a two-form entry, with space for up to three forms in each year group, although the emphasis is on slow organic growth.

 Kids come from the local Banstead area travelling from as far as Kingswood, Chipstead, Epsom, Sutton and Purley.
-The school has slightly more boys than girls at the moment, due to legacy of the merger, but some year groups are more evenly mixed and nursery and reception intakes are expected to have a good balance of girls and boys.
+The school has slightly more boys than girls at the moment, due to legacy of the merger, but some year groups are more evenly mixed and nursery and reception intakes have had a good balance of girls and boys.

 Wowsers!
 Let’s talk about the facilities because they’re an impressive lot.
 The merger of three schools means it’s had the pick of the best of everything – teachers included – so Banstead Prep has some pretty cracking facilities as well as plenty of space.
 There’s big focus on sports and a sport-for-all philosophy, and as such the sporting facilities are amazing: there’s an on-site swimming pool and an indoor sports hall, as well as a full-sized all-weather astroturf pitch used for hockey and football, netball and tennis courts and grassed football and rugby fields.
+These have been enhanced for the 2019 academic year with investment in a new sports pavilion containing changing rooms, first aid and catering facilities, officially opened by Paralympic Triathlete Lauren Steadman.
 The school also has access to Banstead Cricket Ground for the school’s cricket fixtures, and backs onto woodlands which is where Forest School takes place.

 As the school formerly held a senior school, Banstead Prep has inherited some impressive classroom space, including an drama studio, a separate dance studio and music rooms with an amazingly impressive range of instruments.
 There are also fully kitted out food tech rooms and science labs and a wonderful art studio.
 On a practical note, there’s plenty of storage so the already larger-than-usual classrooms are pretty much clutter free.